 28.10 The summons for every ordinary meeting of the Council will set out all motions of which notice has been duly given, unless the Member giving the notice has intimated in writing, when giving it, that they proposed to move it at some later meeting, or has since withdrawn it.
-The motions will be listed in the summons in the order in which they have been received, with the exception that the second largest group not forming part of the Administration may request that one such motion per municipal year shall be placed first on the list referred to above.
+The motions will be listed in the summons in the order in which they have been received.